 "Someone want to look at this manuscript I received on e-mail called 'The Embedded Virus That Destroyed the Publisher's Servers When the Manuscript was Rejected?"

-In this part
+In this part . . .

-part, I've compiled into top-ten lists what I believe are the absolute critical success factors to make ethical hacking - and information security in general - work in any organization.
+ell, here's the end of the road, so to speak.
+In this part, I've compiled into top-ten lists what I believe are the absolute critical success factors to make ethical hacking - and information security in general - work in any organization.
 Bookmark, dog-ear, or do whatever you need to do with these pages so you can refer to them over and over again.
 This is the meat of what you need to know about information security, compliance, and managing information risks - even more so than the technical hacks and countermeasures I've covered thus far.
 Read it, study it, and make it happen.
 You can do it!